jglazar/notes/coding_interview/ctci_algorithms.md

 Also consider leveraging binary trees and hash tables

+❗️General format:
+1. Develop notation for states.
+Must be unique and hashable.
+Strings are good.
+2. Establish hmap (Python `set`) with visited states -- can skip or use dict as memo to speed up search
+3. Implement queue (BFS) or stack (DFS) for next state to search
+4. pop, evaluate, add to visited, propose more moves, add to stack/queue

+Takes O(branches^depth) time --> O(s) time with visited memo.
+Takes O(s) space for stack/queue. s = state space, which will have problem-specific dependence on input length

 ### Sort

 Bubble -- try swap 1+2, then 2+3,... then repeatedly start over